Building regulations application form and fees schedules

 A Building Notice cannot be used for the following type of building: office, shop, railway premises, factory, hotel, boarding house, all places of work, residential premises with common areas or when building over existing sewers and/or drain.
 If you would like your plans checked and approved before work begins, you may choose to use the Full Plans application route.

 Please note - all applications must be accompanied by the correct fee.
-Please refer to the downloadable charges document below, or telephone our offices (0207 527 5999) for a quote.
+Please refer to the downloadable charges document (see 'Useful documents') or telephone our offices (0207 527 5999) for a quote.

 Completion Certificates will be issued subject to satisfactory completion of works in accordance with the building regulations and full payment of fees due.